-Understanding Symptoms Of Bipolar Disorder
+Understanding Symptoms Of Manic Depression (Bipolar Disorder)

-Manic Depression, or bipolar disorder, affects roughly 4.4% of adults in the United States.
+Manic depression, or bipolar disorder, affects roughly 4.4% of adults in the United States.
 It’s marked by periods of intense mood swings of mania and depression, and when untreated, it can have a seriously negative impact on the patient’s daily life.

 Understanding the symptoms of bipolar disorder begins with understanding its causes and types.